shailendra/rasa-paschmann-rasa-ui-docker-compose/README.md

 docker exec -it  <rasa container id> bash
 ```

-If you are upping docker container first time then there will not any file in **‘/app/’** folder for training data,
-to create training data files you have to initialise new project, if already initialised then only training data file will create in **‘/app/’** folder
+If you are upping docker container first time then there will not any file in **‘/app/’** folder for training data, to create training data files you have to initialise new project, if already initialised then only training data file will create in **‘/app/’** folder

 ```bash
 rasa init --no-prompt
 ```

-**Note - above command will overwrite all training data file with existing files if there any**
+:warning: **Note - above command will overwrite all training data file with existing files if there any**

-below files will crate in **/app/** folder
+below files will crate in **/app/** folder and will Training an initial model

 <table>
     <tr>